stroeer/stroeer-videoplayer-plugin-endcard/README.md

 ### `revolverplayTime` - number

 The number of seconds for the revolverplay countdown.
 If you set `0` then revolverplay is deactivated.
+Default: 5

 ### `showEndcard` - boolean

-Must be set to true, else the fallback is shown.
+If set to false the fallback (only replay tile) is shown.
+Default: true

 ## 🌐 Real World Example